Who are the moth hunters?

 In this episode of Discover, Dr. Ken Walker takes us into Museums Victoria's Entomology Collection.
 As an expert in native bees, he explains how these tiny creatures have a major global impact.

-Transcribing George Lyell's final documents
+George Lyell's letters

 Unlike their Asian counterparts, Australian orchids like the rosy spider orchid, pictured below, are beautifully understated.
 Delicate and beautiful, they are not flashy like the orchids available at your local nursery.